TheBB/simra2vtk/README.md

     pip install --user .

-This will install the `simra2vtk` executable to `~/.local/bin`.
+This will install the `simra2vtk` and `simra2openfoam` executables to `~/.local/bin`.
 Make sure that this folder is in your path.

 Note that some distributions may use *pip3* as the name for the *pip* executable tied to Python 3.
 In that case: